sanko/infix/docs/API.md

 ```

 #### `infix_reverse_create_closure`
 Creates a reverse trampoline with a generic handler.
 This is the ideal choice for creating stateful callbacks or for language bindings, as it gives you low-level control and a `user_data` pointer to maintain state.
+This function creates a private memory arena for the closure context.

 ```c
 infix_status infix_reverse_create_closure(